batyaboyo/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Correct and Preventative Measures

-As I mentioned, the measures taken was use CloudFlare, a solution to prevent DDoS attacks, after implement this, the attacks continue a few days but without any impact.
+Measure taken was use CloudFlare, a solution to prevent DDoS attacks, after implement this, the attacks continue a few days but without any impact.